When you see a ball going out of bounds in pickleball, there are a few rules and points of etiquette to consider before yelling “OUT!”.

 There are two scenarios when you can hit an out ball in pickleball.
 The first is when you hit a ball AFTER it lands out of bounds on your side of the court.
 In this situation your opponent has committed a fault and it is your point.
 The second scenario is when the ball touches your body or racket BEFORE it lands out of bounds.
-Since the ball never actually landed out of bounds, the ball is considered “live” and the rally should continue.
+Since the ball never actually landed out of bounds, the ball is considered “live”.
+If the ball touches your body it is a fault and your opponent wins the point.
+If the ball touches your paddle then the rally should continue.

 If you touch or hit a ball that was clearly going out, the fact that it was going out of bounds does not matter.
-Because it never actually touched out of bounds pickleball rules assume the ball is in and play continues.
+Because it never actually touched out of bounds pickleball rules assume the ball is live and in play.

 Although this rule may seem strange, it removes all doubt from situations where a player may think a ball is going out, touches or catches it to stop it, but the opposing player believes the ball was going in.